PORTLAND STAGE PROMOTES AND CELEBRATES THE CREATION OF NEW PLAYS IN NEW ENGLAND

 The Clauder Competition will open for Submissions on June 1st, 2019 and will close on March 31st, 2020.

-Clauder Grand Prize: a $3,000 cash award, and a workshop production followed by a full production at Portland Stage during the 2019-20 season.
+Clauder Grand Prize: a $3,000 cash award, and a workshop production followed by a full production the following season.

 Two Gold Prizes: $1,500 cash awards each.